blogbookshire me

 My First Expectations

 This doesn’t mean that I think you’ll do everything on your own.
-I am here to provide you guidance, mentorship (either through me, or by finding the people you should be getting it from) and assistance.
+I am here to provide you with guidance, mentorship (either through me, or by finding the people you should be getting it from) and assistance.
 When you need help, I expect you to not hesitate and ask for it.
 If you feel you made a mistake, you should share it openly with me so that we can figure out how to improve.

 Expressing Other Expectations

-I try to make my expectations as clear as possible, I just find it to be a simpler way to work and communicate.
-If you don’t know what I’m expecting of you, please ask for clarifications — let’s not wait until we misunderstand each other!
+If you don’t know what I’m expecting of you, please ask for clarifications.
 If you disagree with my expectations, please let me know, I can adjust or explain my position.

 If you have expectations for me, please let me know and try to be clear as well.